RetroAchievements/docs/docs/guidelines/content/screenshot-guidelines.md

 ![RALibretro - Caprice32 Status Bar setting](/ralibretro-caprice32-status-bar.png)

-- To crop the excessive borders, go to Core Settings -> Video and set Crop Screen Borders to Enabled.
+- To crop the excessive borders for some games, go to Core Settings -> Video and set Crop Screen Borders to Enabled.
 This will cause games to display at 320x240.
+However, it may crop too far into the display for some games, so be careful with this setting.

 ![RALibretro - Caprice32 Crop Screen Borders setting](/ralibretro-caprice32-crop-screen-borders.png)